 You want to add new items to the Road Map?
 You need existing items being taken care of now?
 Then contribute to the road map!

 There are two ways to contribute to pgloader Road Map.
 As it’s a fully Open Source project, you can of course implement the feature yourself and contribute it to the project.
 To do that, fork the project on github and get started, then submit a Pull Request.
 As usual.

-If you don’t want to do that — maybe because you don’t have enough time to both hack pgloader and migrate your database — then contribute financially to the project by subscribing the pgloader Patrons Membership as shown above.
+If you don’t want to do that — maybe because you don’t have enough time to both hack pgloader and migrate your database — then contribute financially to the project by purchasing a pgloader Moral License.